David Is Not in Heaven

-“For David did not ascend into the heavens” (Acts 2:34); “Men and brethren, let me freely speak unto you of the patriarch David, that he is both dead and buried, and his sepulchre [tomb] is with us unto this day” (Acts 2:29).

-The apostle Peter plainly stated that David did not ascend into the heavens yet.
+The apostle Peter declared, “For David did not ascend into the heavens” (Acts 2:34).
+And he again stressed the same truth saying, “Men and brethren, let me speak freely to you of the patriarch David, that he is both dead and buried, and his tomb is with us to this day” (Acts 2:29).
+Peter plainly stated that David did not ascend into the heavens yet.

 The Bible teaches that righteous people don’t receive their rewards at death but at the second coming of the Lord when dead will be raised.
 “For the Son of Man will come in the glory of His Father with His angels, and then, He will reward each according to his works” (Matthew 16:27).
-And in Revelation it says, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).
+And in Revelation, the apostle John says, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).

 For this reason, the Bible says that “David did not ascend into the heavens.”
 King David is sleeping in the grave awaiting the resurrection.
 Jesus called the unconscious state of the dead “sleep” in John 11:11-14.
 The dead will sleep until the great day of the Lord at the end of the world (Job 14:12).

 In His service,